Yu979/BMEG3105-Fall-2023/index.md

 </ul>

 #### Open-book quiz and exam policy
-All exams and quiz are open-book.
+All exams and quizzes are open-book.
 You are allowed to take any <b>paper-based materials</b>.
 However, no phone or computer is allowed.
 Other communication tools are also not allowed.
 Discussion is not allowed.

 #### Programming